-- Principals wishing to allow students to park in school grounds may request vehicle users and/or owners sign a disclaimer.
+- Principals wishing to allow students to park in school grounds may request vehicle users and/or owners to sign a disclaimer.

 - Refer to Legal Issues Bulletin 8 (staff only).

-We recommend principals don't allow parents and carers to drive onto the school site to pick up or drop off students.
+It is recommended principals don't allow parents and carers to drive onto the school site to pick up or drop off students.
 Reinforce this by:

 - placing signs at the school gates